My Favourite Books of 2017

-At the beginning of 2017 I discovered Emma’s podcast and adored it!
+At the beginning of 2017, I discovered Emma’s podcast and adored it!
 I decided to get her book Ctrl Alt Delete as an audiobook and it was fabulous!
-Not only did it sound and flow wonderfully as an audiobook, but the content is honest, extremely current and very interesting.
+Not only did it sound and flow wonderfully as an audiobook, but the content is honest, extremely current, and very interesting.
 It made me look at my own social media history and growth and really consider things like the generation gap between people who grew up with the internet as opposed to adults who went their childhoods without it to suddenly using it every day for work and day-to-day life.

 I love the Bronte sisters.
-Their lives fascinate me and I’ve done a lot of research into them in my spare time, but the literature about the sisters mostly concern the lives of Charlotte and Emily and poor Anne is often forgotten.
+Their lives fascinate me and I’ve done a lot of research into them in my spare time, but the literature about the sisters mostly concerns the lives of Charlotte and Emily, and poor Anne is often forgotten.
 This was the first book I’ve read that was devoted to the life of Anne Bronte and Samantha Ellis cleverly filled the gaps in Anne’s life with her own opinions and experiences with the Bronte’s.
 A beautiful read, perfect for Bronte fans!

 I read this wonderful book earlier in the year and was utterly gripped.
 I cannot tell you what the magic ingredient was that made this book so good but it was truly awesome.
 Sally is an exciting and talented debut author and I rave about this book to anyone who mentions it.
 My full book review is here for further details.